Elope in Whistler – The How To Guide

 Photography, planning, and other vendors!

 You’ve done the magic of picking what you want to do, or maybe you haven’t and you need help — that’s where those vendors come in!
-And hey, I know of a pretty cool photographer who plans amazing elopements including all inclusive packages, who would love to chat with you, haha!
 Finding vendors is important, and something sometimes overlooked!
 There is so much importance of being comfortable with the people you choose to have be apart of your day.
 Think about how vulnerable you are being, saying your vows, shedding a tear, starting your married life!
 You for sure don’t want someone who doesn’t get you to be there for all those moments, and certainly not a photographer you don’t vibe, since sometimes we get up in your business to get those killer shots!

 Getting yourselves ready to get hitched!